 What are Maine Regional Care Teams?

-The goal of these Regional Care Teams is to facilitate shared accountability to the health, safety, and wellbeing of justice-involved youth so that all youth are thriving in their communities into adulthood.
-The Regional Care Teams work to strengthen cross-system, provider, and community involvement to inform local resource development and increase supports, resources and opportunities for youth through a local community-based continuum of care to decrease detention.
+The goal of these Regional Care Teams is to facilitate shared accountability to the health, safety, and wellbeing of systems impacted and their families so they may thrive in their chosen communities.
+We do this by strengthening cross-system, provider, and community involvement to inform local resource development and increase supports, resources and opportunities for youth through a local community-based continuum of care.

 For more information on the Regional Care Teams, check out our RCT one-pager.